 Last summer, my family went on a cruise that charged a fee for wi-fi on top of the extra fee charged by our phone plan.
-After much consideration, I decided not to purchase the wi-fi plan.
+After much consideration, I decided not to purchase the wi-fi plan and opted for a technology free vacation.
 As you can imagine, that did not go over well with my kids.
 There was a lot of grumbling and complaining, but I stood firm.
 For the entire week, no one in the family used cell phones.

 I’ll admit that, at first, I felt some anxiety about my decision.
 Not having a cell phone plan or wi-fi would mean that I couldn’t text my kids, and I would not have any connection to the rest of the world.

-Other than going “old school” with planning times to meet up, it turned out to be a wonderful experience.
+Other than going “old school” with planning times to meet up, our technology free vacation turned out to be a wonderful experience.
 We enjoyed our vacation in the present, without being distracted by electronic devices.
 It was worth it.
 At least for me.

 This summer, our vacation destination came with free wi-fi.
 I considered restricting my kids’ phone use, but I decided to wait and see how they managed.
 Also, if I set restrictions, then I’d have to oversee the follow through and that would interfere with my goal of relaxing on vacation.